nanspear/Getting-and-Cleaning-Data-Course-Project/README.md

 9. Extract measurements on mean and standard deviation
 10. Labels data set with descriptive variable names
 11. Create a tidy data set and output file
-12. The name of output file is "tidy.txt".
+12. The name of output file is "tidydata.txt".